Skip to content

 Shingle Springs housing and architecture

-Shingle Springs's stock is overwhelmingly rural-residential and acreage homes on oak-and-pine lots, with outbuildings, barns, and equestrian facilities, plus some newer foothill subdivisions.
-Many older homes wear combustible wood or T1-11 siding under heavy canopy — the highest-priority hardening targets here.
+Shingle Springs's stock is overwhelmingly rural-residential and acreage homes on oak-and-pine lots, with outbuildings, barns, and equestrian facilities, plus some newer foothill subdivisions closer to the Highway 50 corridor.
+Many older homes wear combustible wood or T1-11 siding under heavy canopy, the highest-priority hardening targets here.
+The mix ranges from decades-old ranch homes that predate modern fire detailing to recent custom builds, so the right profile and trim package is set by the individual home rather than a single neighborhood pattern.

 Shingle Springs's foothill climate